copilot-emacs/copilot.el/README.md

 `copilot-chat-byok-list` shows what you have registered, and `copilot-chat-byok-remove-model` / `copilot-chat-byok-remove-key` remove a model or a provider's key.

+Beyond the built-in providers you can point BYOK at any OpenAI-compatible endpoint. `copilot-chat-byok-add-custom-provider` registers one under a name of your choice (that is not a built-in provider), along with its API type (`chatCompletions`, `responses`, or `messages`) and key.
+`copilot-chat-byok-add-model` then offers your custom providers alongside the built-in ones; a custom provider's models each need their endpoint's deployment URL. `copilot-chat-byok-list-custom-providers` lists the custom providers you have configured.

 Using a BYOK model requires a BYOK-eligible Copilot account; without one the server rejects the turn with a "BYOK is disabled for this account" error.